There are ways to deal with diet problems such as taste changes, loss of appetite, diarrhoea, constipation and sickness (nausea).

 If you find you have a loss of appetite, some of the following suggestions might help.

-- Avoid filling your stomach with a large amount of liquid before eating - drink after your meal.
+- Avoid filling your stomach with a large amount of liquid before eating.
+Drink fluids after your meal.

 - Try to eat small amounts of high protein and calorie foods every 2 or 3 hours instead of 3 large meals a day.
 High protein foods include meat, fish, eggs, dairy foods, beans and pulses.